alexeyds/fetcherino/README.md

 ## `buildFetch()`
 Returns a `fetch` function which will reject any unexpected request(i.e a request without any matching mocks defined), but behaves like normal `fetch` otherwise.

 *Note: fetcherino does not by itself provide any functionality for mocking or replacing fetch globally.
-Each function returned from `buildFetch` is self-contained and defined mocks are not shared between `buildFetch()` instances.
+Each function returned from `buildFetch` is self-contained and does not share anything with other `buildFetch()` instances.
 If you want to have single global fetch function, you'll have to setup one yourself, for example:*

 ```js
 // test_setup.js